PFTL/website/content/blog/13_storing_data.rst

             f.flush()
             sleep(0.1)

 The first line is the key element here.
 Instead of doing ``f=open()``, we use the ``with`` statement.
 The file will be open while we are inside the block.
 As soon as the block finishes, the file will be closed, even if there is an exception within the block.
 The ``with`` allows you to save a lot of typing, since you don't need to handle exceptions nor to close the file afterwards.
-May seem like a small gain at the beginning, but the conscious developer should use it extensively.
+It may seem like a small gain at the beginning, but the conscious developer should use it extensively.

 The details of the ``with`` statement deserve their own article, which is in the pipeline for the future.
 For the time being, remember what it means when you see it.

 Lower-level Writing to Text Files
 ---------------------------------
 Up to here we have seen how to use numpy to save data, because it is a standard in many applications.
 However, it may not fit all the applications.
-Python has its own method for writing to and reading from files.
+Python has its own method for writing to, and reading from files.
 Let's start writing to a file.
 The pattern is very simple:

 .. code-block:: python